Architecture of the oil tanker: Double hull

-OPA 90 caused the phasing out of single hull tankers in the United States between 1997 and 2000 — apart from tankers lightering off the coast, which are allowed to be single hull until 2015.
+OPA 90 caused the phasing out of single hull tankers in the United States between 1997 and 2000 — apart from tankers lightering off the coast, which were allowed to be single hull until 2015.
 In this design, cargo tanks are protected by ballast tanks of at least 2 metres.
 As long as this barrier is not breached, there will be no spillage.

 In 1998, the Marine Board of the National Academy of Sciences conducted a survey of industry experts regarding the pros and cons of double-hull design.
 Some of the advantages of the double-hull design that were mentioned include ease of ballasting in emergency situations, reduced practice of saltwater ballasting in cargo tanks decreases corrosion, increased environmental protection, cargo discharge is quicker, more complete and easier, tank washing is more efficient, and better protection in low-impact collisions and grounding.

 The same report lists the following as some drawbacks to the double-hull design, including more expensive to build, higher canal and port expenses, ballast tank ventilation difficult, ballast tanks need continual monitoring and maintenance, increased transverse free surface, more surfaces to maintain, explosion risk in double-hull spaces if vapor detection system not fitted, cleaning mud from ballast spaces a bigger problem.

 In all, double-hull tankers are said to be safer than a single-hull in a grounding incident, especially when the shore is not very rocky.
 The safety benefits are less clear on larger vessels and in cases of high speed impact.

 Other downsides of this design are: